 Andrew Cooper, Leeds International Festival Chair and Chief Executive of LeedsBID, said: “This interactive and innovative allotment demonstrates how public places can be transformed to create dynamic spaces by various organisations working together.
 It would be great to see this installation become permanent and to help cultivate other similar ideas across the city.”

-During the five weeks the Allotment is open, the space will be turned into a creative haven with free events and activities taking place on each of the Saturdays.
-Most events will run from midday, and the full programmes will be available online, and printed copies inside The Allotment itself.
+During the five weeks the Allotment was open, the space was turned into a creative haven with free events and activities taking place on each of the Saturdays.